- February 21, 2018

 - Bark Avenue Company Happenings Bark Avenue Hemp Treats Blog Press

-Cannabidiol (CBD) oil-based supplements and treats for both cats and dogs continue to grow in popularity as more pet owners begin to recognize their potential benefits.
-Despite the fact that it’s still a relatively new category, there already are a lot of options, and shoppers might need quite a bit of assistance in choosing what’s best for their pet.
+Cannabidiol (CBD) oil-based supplements and treats for both cats and dogs continue to grow in popularity.
+More pet owners begin to recognize their potential benefits.
+Despite the fact that it’s still a relatively new category, there already are a lot of options.
+Shoppers might need quite a bit of assistance in choosing what’s best for their pet.

 “At SuperZoo in 2016, there were only a few booths exhibiting CBD products,” Grow said.
 “In 2017, it was a flood of new CBD exhibitors.
 And I expect even more next year.”

-Chelsea Joyce, for Pet Releaf in Englewood, Colo., said that the driving interest in CBD products comes at a time when pet owners and retailers are starting to recognize that pharmaceutical drugs can sometimes be harmful or even make a pet’s health issue worse due to side effects.
+Chelsea Joyce said the interest in CBD products comes at a time when pet owners and retailers recognize that pharmaceutical drugs can sometimes be harmful.
+Or even make a pet’s health issue worse due to side effects.
 As medical cannabis has become increasingly acceptable, people are beginning to understand it might also be a positive option for their pets, she said.

-CBD products for pets are becoming more popular for treating human health needs, and the trend is trickling down to pets.
+CBD healthy pet products are becoming more popular for treating human health needs, and the trend is trickling down to pets.

-“As more and more people are either reading about the benefits of CBD for pets or using it themselves, the more they are interested in providing the same relief to their pets,” said Jodi Ziskin, communications director for Treatibles in Oakland, Calif.
-“Additionally, the health benefits of CBD and other nonpsychoactive phytocannabinoids have a place in every home-remedy kit.
-More and more people who want to get well, without getting high, are exploring CBD.”
+“As more and more people are either reading about the benefits of CBD for pets or using it themselves.
+They are interested in providing the same relief to their pets,” said Jodi Ziskin, communications director for Treatibles in Oakland, Calif.

 DO YOUR HOMEWORK

 There’s no question that education is incredibly valuable in the cannabidiol (CBD) category.
-Heidi Nevala, president and founder of Minneapolis-based Petabis Organics, said that not all CBD is created equal, and it’s important to understand the differences.
+Heidi Nevala, president of Petabis Organics, said that not all CBD is created equal.
+It is important to understand the differences.

 “Ask for documentation regarding your supplier’s cultivation, harvest and extraction process,” Nevala said.
 “As a reseller partner, your supplier should happily supply this type of information in detail.
-You should also verify if they are offering an isolate or actual full-spectrum CBD oil.
-Most CBD products on the market are isolates, but we do not manufacture CBD isolate oils.
-Petabis Organics products are produced via NES Vapor Distillation, a patented extraction process which produces the highest levels of naturally occurring terpenes and cannabinoids of any activated edible oil extract in the world.”
+Most CBD products on the market are isolates.

 There are a lot of false claims and products out there that are not what shoppers think they are, said Denise Strong, co-owner of Pawz on Main in Cottonwood, Ariz.
 It can make the shopping experience for customers overwhelming.

-“Honesty and transparency are the most important things for retailers in this category as they discuss CBD products with their customers,” said Chelsea Joyce, vice president of sales for Pet Releaf in Englewood, Colo.
-“CBD and hemp products are, quite possibly, the least understood and most widely misrepresented products in the pet industry.
-It is imperative that a manufacturer is able to prove where their hemp is coming from, prove with certifications if they are claiming organic and prove whether they are using true hemp strains or marijuana hybrids.
+“Honesty and transparency are the most important things in this category as they discuss CBD products with their customers. — Chelsea Joyce, vice president of sales for Pet Releaf in Englewood, Colo.
+“CBD and hemp products are possibly, the least understood and most widely misrepresented products in the pet industry.
+It is imperative that a manufacturer is able to prove where their hemp is coming from.
+Prove with certifications if they are claiming organic and prove whether they are using true hemp strains or marijuana hybrids.
 Retailers need to educate themselves as much as possible so that they fully understand that CBD products are vastly different in safety and efficacy.”

 Aquila Brown, president of The Yuppy Puppy in Spokane, Wash., noted that ensuring staff members are well educated is important.

-“We do lengthy training with our staff so they understand what CBD products are, what they can be used for and what they can’t be used for, how they’re different from human products, and how to approach customers about it,” Brown said.
+“We do lengthy training with our staff so they understand what CBD products are.
+What they can be used for and what they can’t be used for.
+And how they’re different from human products, and how to approach customers about it,” Brown said.

 GENERATE INTEREST IN CBD

-There are a lot of ways marketing campaigns can be used to draw attention to cannabidiol (CBD) products and drive new interest.
+There are a lot of ways marketing campaigns can be used to draw attention to CBD healthy pet products.
 Marketing efforts also pose an additional opportunity to educate the public.

 Blogging is always a great outlet to get people interested in CBD products, said Jennifer A. Chiongbian, owner of Denver-based Bark Avenue.
-Bark Avenue also has a video tutorial on YouTube that teaches people how to make their own cannabis dog treats at home and how to buy quality oil.
+Bark Avenue.
+She also has a video tutorial on YouTube that teaches How to Make Dog Treats with CBD Oil and How to Buy CBD Oil.
 The more you can educate the public, the better, she said.

-Taste-testing opportunities also are a great way to get pet owners excited, said Heidi Nevala, president and founder of Petabis Organics in Minneapolis.
+Taste-testing is a great way to get pet owners excited, said Heidi Nevala, president and founder of Petabis Organics in Minneapolis.

 “Pet parents are often worried that their pet will not like the taste,” she said.
 “We sample our CBD snacks heavily.
-For example, our Calming Support Snack is a direct way to measure the stress-relieving effects it may impart to their dog, and when their dog also loves the taste, the pet parent’s confidence soars.”
+Our Calming Support Snack is a direct way to measure the stress-relieving effects on their dog.
+When their dog also loves the taste, the pet parent’s confidence soars.”

 Where should retailers focus their attention when talking to customers about CBD products?